ljbotero/OpenDrone/README.md

 - Space for large battery at the bottom of the drone for easy access

 You can find pictures of 3d printed versions of OpenDrone at http://www.thingiverse.com/thing:1365106

+For a full list of parts visit our Wiki at https://github.com/ljbotero/OpenDrone/wiki